WRHS English Department Program Guide

 Enrollment: No student will be permitted to enroll in more than two English courses during any semester and in no more than three in an academic year.
 If a senior needs additional English credits beyond 7½ credits that year in order to graduate, he/she can take an additional English course.
 In rare cases, an independent study may be taken for English credit, but only with the express permission of the curriculum specialist and the English teacher.

-Special course requirements: Before graduating, every student must take and pass American Literature and either Applied Communications or one other semester course designated by the English Program as a literature elective (noted by the symbol @ before the course title).
-A student may fulfill the remainder of his/her English requirement by taking any other English electives.
+Special course requirements: Before graduating, every student must take and pass American Literature and at least one other English literature class (noted by the symbol @ before the course title in this guide).
+Students may fulfill their American Literature requirement by completing both years of the Applied Communications sequence or AP English Language and Composition.
+A student fulfills the remainder of his/her English requirement by taking any other English electives.

 Alternating courses: Listed here are all elective courses in the English curriculum, but not every title is offered every year.
 Some courses are available only in alternating years, as indicated.